C&O Canal Case Studies: grades 3, 4, 5

 “To Tunnel or Not to Tunnel” has students making the decision to bore through or follow the river at the Paw Paw bends.
 Download

-4) Give the students five to ten mintues minutes to complete the worksheet on their own.
+4) Give the students five to ten minutes to complete the worksheet on their own,

-6) Ask each group to present their decision to the class, making sure to explain why they made the decision.
+6) Ask each group to present their decision to the class, making sure to explain why they made that decision.